ma-abdellaoui/ThinkNBlend/README.md

 ### Object Insertion Example

-Input:

-- Main image: Person in a park
-- Object crop: Baseball cap

-Output:

-- Realistically placed cap on person's head
-- Proper lighting and shadow integration
-- Context-aware positioning

-### Text Insertion Example

-Input:

-- Main image: Street scene
-- Text: "BRAND"

-Output:

-- Text integrated into scene
-- Appropriate font and color
-- Natural positioning
+See MODEL_CARD.md

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests
-5. Submit a pull request
+4. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 - see the LICENSE file for details.

 ## 📚 Citation